You may be able to induce labor naturally with movement, sex, or relaxation. A doctor may be able to recommend other ways to induce contractions.

 Even if it doesn’t work, exercise is useful for relieving stress and strengthening your muscles.
 Just don’t overdo it — you’ll need lots of energy when labor really does begin.

-An orgasm can also stimulate the uterus, and sex in general can release the hormone oxytocin.
-This is the hormone that causes contractions.
-If you begin breastfeeding after your baby is born, the same hormone is responsible for shrinking your uterus to its prepregnancy size.
+An orgasm can also stimulate the uterus, and sex in general can release the hormone oxytocin, which causes contractions.
+For people who begin nursing after baby is born, this same hormone is responsible for shrinking the uterus to its pre-pregnancy size.

 Nipple stimulation is another method you might try.
-Gentle rubbing or rolling of the nipple stimulates the breasts, another method of releasing oxytocin.
+Gentle rubbing or rolling the nipple stimulates the breasts and also releases oxytocin.

 Try to relax